giodueck/factorio-computing/horizon/doc/asm-design.md

 The blueprint label and description fields will be filled with text from the program comments according to the following rules:
 - The first comment to start with `;;` is taken to be the label
-- All comments and empty lines except for the label before the start of any section (e.g. an instruction) are taken to be the description of the program
+- All comments and empty lines before the start of any section (e.g. an instruction), except for the label, are taken to be the description of the program

 ## Preprocessor directives
 ### Constants